rozek/y-lwwmap/README.md

 Deleted entries are marked as deleted for a limited time only (the "retention period") and removed afterwards.

-When all sharing clients are connected and immediately synchronized, `LWWMap`s should behave like ordinary [YKeyValue](https://github.com/yjs/y-utility#ykeyvalue)s.
+When all sharing clients are connected and immediately synchronized, `LWWMap`s should behave like ordinary [YKeyValue](https://github.com/yjs/y-utility#ykeyvalue)s - even in the case of unsynchronized wall clocks.

-(t.b.w)
+When reconnecting after a period of disconnection, clients with faster running clocks may have a better chance to push their changes, but only if clients with slower running clocks changed the same entry earlier than the timestamp of the faster client indicates.
+Assuming, that all wall clocks only differ slightly (let's say, by a few minutes), the slower client only has to wait for that small time offset (after a change made by the faster client) to apply his/her change in order to let it survive the other one.

-> Nota bene: it might be worth mentioning that, although changes will be "synchronized", you should avoid working on the same item _simultaneously_ as there will always be a single "winner" who will overwrite the work of all other parties - CRDTs do not implement three-way-diffs which could be used to "merge" simultaneously applied changes together.
-However, CRDTs are good in synchronizing changes that were made one after the other by different clients
+> Nota bene: it might be worth mentioning that, although changes will be "synchronized", clients should avoid working on the same item _simultaneously_ as there will always be a single "winner" who will overwrite the work of all other clients (CRDTs do not implement three-way-diffs which could be used to "merge" simultaneously applied changes together.
+However, CRDTs are good in synchronizing changes that were made one after the other by different clients)

 ## Installation ##